 Equipment if need to rent (sleeping bags, etc.) $30

 Hotel night 4 after finished with trip (if wanted) $150

 Meal night 4 after finished with trip $20

 Shuttle back to airport $50

 Meal morning 5 prior to flight $20

 WHO CAN ATTEND?

 Trip is $799 per person.
 A 20% deposit is due at initial sign up.
-The remaining payment is due Friday, April 26.
+The remaining payment is due by May 1.
 To avoid additional online processing fees, feel free to register at the Gilruth Center front desk or by calling 281-483-0304 and sign up/pay by phone.